 If a problem occurs at your event there could be cause for disciplinary action, the University will take into account whether or not you have tried your best to comply with these guidelines.
 If you have done everything you can to follow the guidelines, you may thereby reduce the likelihood that you or your organization will be held liable and subject to University administrative actions.

-As an event planner, you should consult with the DSAL prior to your event so that its staff may guide you.
+As an event planner, you should consult with the Office of Student Engagement prior to your event so that its staff may guide you.
 Early consultation allows staff to most effectively assist you in anticipating potential problems and making contingency plans to avoid them.
 Graduate groups planning events in their professional schools are asked to notify their appropriate school contact.

 (Hosts scheduling events occurring in the campus residences should consult with the residence facilities managers and staff for the best course of action).